NIAEFEUP/uni/uni/assets/text/TermsAndConditions.md

 license to link, reproduce, adapt, modify, publish or distribute the Content created by you or stored in your user account, for evaluating the effectiveness of existing product features, planning new features, or measuring size and characteristics about specific end-users, or devices with a data broker, for commercial, marketing or any similar purpose.
-Unless specifically permitted by you, your use of the Mobile Application does not grant us the license to use analytics tools, advertising networks, third-party SDK's, or other external vendors whose code we have added to the Uni Mobile Application, to collect information such as user ID, device ID, or profiles with Third-Party Data for the purpose of accessing necessary data to implement the Services we provide.
+Unless specifically permitted by you, your use of the Mobile Application does not grant us the license to use analytics tools, advertising networks, third-party SDKs, or other external vendors whose code we have added to the Uni Mobile Application, to collect information such as user ID, device ID, or profiles with Third-Party Data for the purpose of accessing necessary data to implement the Services we provide.
 We anonymously track page visits and widget clicks, which is shared with our self-hosted instance of [plausible analytics](https://plausible.niaefeup.pt/). we do not have the license to sell or share sensitive data collected with the purpose of facilitating sales.
 \
 \
 **Content Removal:**